Home / 0620_w24_qp_31

 Detailed explanation: Fermentation requires glucose as the substrate and yeast as the microorganism that carries out the process.
 The optimal conditions include: anaerobic conditions (absence of oxygen), warm temperatures (25-45°C) that allow yeast enzymes to function efficiently, and an aqueous environment for the reaction to occur.

-Detailed explanation: Ethanol has multiple uses including as a solvent in various industries (perfumes, medicines) and as a biofuel or fuel additive due to its combustible properties.
+Detailed explanation: Ethanol has multiple uses including as a solvent in various industries (perfumes, medicines), as a biofuel or fuel additive due to its combustible properties, or as the intoxicating agent in beverages.

 Detailed explanation: A homologous series is a group of organic compounds that share: 1) the same general formula, 2) similar chemical properties, and 3) a gradual change in physical properties.
 Members differ by a \( CH_2 \) unit and have the same functional group.